nycksw/ctf/htb-openadmin-20240701.md

 http://t [200 OK] Apache[2.4.29], Country[RESERVED][ZZ], HTTPServer[Ubuntu Linux][Apache/2.4.29 (Ubuntu)], IP[10.10.10.171], Title[Apache2 Ubuntu Default Page: It works]
 ```

-Fuzzing for  uncovered `/music` and that led to `/ona`:
+Fuzzing for directories uncovers `/music`, and a link from there led to `/ona`:

 ![](_/htb-openadmin-20240701-1.png)

+This is [OpenNetAdmin](https://opennetadmin.com/), with plenty of attack surface:

+> OpenNetAdmin provides a database managed inventory of your IP network.
+Each subnet, host, and IP can be tracked via a centralized AJAX enabled web interface that can help reduce tracking errors.
+A full CLI interface is available as well to use for scripting and bulk work.

 ## RCE

-Here is how I achieved remote code execution on the target system.
+Here is how I achieved remote code execution (RCE) on the target system.

 The OpenNetAdmin service running on the target has an RCE vulnerability.
 I used [this PoC](https://github.com/amriunix/ona-rce):